Squat Safely by Breaking the Rules

 The first "rule" you hear is that your knees should never extend past your toes.
 Simply put, it's not true.
 In a traditional squat, your torso is supposed to remain stable as you lower your body, bending at the knees.
 The problem is that as your body moves down, you have to push your hips back and bend your trunk forward to maintain balance.
 This puts a greater load on the lumbar spine.

-In a study done at the University of Memphis in 2003, they found that while, "restricting forward movement of the knees may minimize stress on the knees, it is likely that forces are inappropriately transferred to the hips and low-back region."
-In fact, hip torque was 10 times greater if knee movement was restricted.
-They concluded that, "appropriate joint loading during this exercise may require the knees to move slightly past the toes."
+In a study done at the University of Memphis in 2003, they found that while "restricting forward movement of the knees may minimize stress on the knees, it is likely that forces are inappropriately transferred to the hips and low-back region."
+Hip torque was ten times greater if knee movement was restricted.
+They concluded that "appropriate joint loading during this exercise may require the knees to move slightly past the toes."

 So your first lesson is simple.
 When performing squats, it's entirely appropriate to allow the knees to extend slightly beyond the toes to minimize stresses on the hips and lower back.